linode/docs/docs/products/databases/managed-databases/guides/mongodb-connect/index.md

 - **Password:** The randomly generated password for your database cluster.
 See [Reset Root Password](/docs/products/databases/managed-databases/guides/reset-root-password/) if you wish to change it.
 - **Host(s):** The fully qualified domain name you can use to reach your database cluster through the public network.
 For high availability clusters, multiple hosts are displayed.
 - **Port:** The default port for your database is `27017`.
-- **Replica set:** The name of the replicat set.
+- **Replica set:** The name of the replica set.
 This is only relevant for multi-node high availability clusters and does not appear for standalone (single node) databases.
 - **SSL:** This field is set to `ENABLED`, which means that it is required to use an encrypted TLS/SSL connection.

 Under the *Connection Details* section, there is a **Download CA Certificate** link, which allows you to download the CA (Certificate Authority) certificate.
 This certificate file can be used if you wish to verify the CA certificate when connecting to the database.